 All herd owners changing address or relocating herds, should be extra vigilant about recording movements to minimise and prevent the potential spread of livestock disease and contamination.

-Farmers or PICAs (people in charge of animals) are always required to tag and register their animals and record all livestock movements, so that any incidence of disease or contamination can be properly managed.
+Farmers or PICAs (people in charge of animals) are always required to tag and register their animals and record all livestock movements when moving animals to a new farm or grazing block.

 Moving your herd to a new property

 If moving your herd to a new property the NAIT number cannot move with the herd.
 You will need to register a new NAIT number at the property you are moving to and record a movement for the stock that have moved.

 If you use an accredited information provider, you will need to advise them of your new NAIT number to keep your records up to date.